What are the most essential requirements for business applications? The following tasks are among the most important ones:

 Starting from version 8.3.5, 1C:Enterprise platform can automatically generate REST interface for the entire application.
-For each configuration object (catalog, document, information register, etc.) you can allow modification based on data obtained via REST interface.
+For each configuration object (catalog, document, information register, etc.) you can allow modification based on data obtained via the REST interface.
 The platform uses version 3.0 of OData as its access protocol.
-To publish OData services, in Designer, on the Administration menu, click Publish to web server and select the Publish standard OData interface check box.
+To publish OData services, in Designer, on the Administration menu, click Publish to the web server and select the Publish standard OData interface checkbox.
 Atom/XML and JSON formats are supported.
 After the application is published to a web server, third-party systems can access it via the REST interface using HTTP requests.
 Programming on the side of the 1C:Enterprise application is not required for working with the 1C:Enterprise application via OData protocol.

 Thus, the URL of the type http://<server>/<configuration>/odata/standard.odata/Catalog_Products will return the contents of the Products catalog in XML format - a collection of entry elements (header is omitted for brevity):

 When adding to the URL the line "?$format=application/json", we will get the contents of the Products catalog in JSON format (URL of the type http://<server>/<configuration>/odata/standard.odata/Catalog_Products? ?$format=application/json):

 In some cases, exchanging data through external data sources may be the optimal solution.
 External data sources are applied objects of 1C:Enterprise configurations that allow you to interact with any ODBC-compatible database for the purposes of reading and writing.
 External data sources are available for both Windows and Linux.

 A data exchange mechanism is intended for the creation of geographically distributed systems based on 1C:Enterprise, as well as for exchanging data with other information systems that are not based on 1C:Enterprise.